MGARD+: Optimizing Multilevel Methods for Error-bounded Scientific Data Reduction: Metrics

 \subsection{Performance}

-We measure the performance of both multi-grid based decomposition and compression in terms of throughput, which is evaluated by $\text{\ttfamily size} / t$, where $\text{\ttfamily size}$ is the original data size and $t$ is the time used for the operation.
-Specifically, $t$ corresponds to the time for decomposition/recomposition and the time for compression/decompression.
-The overall performance on a dataset (which may contain multiple fields) is computed by the total size divided by the total time used for the operation.
+We measure the performance of multilevel operations in terms of throughput, which is evaluated by $\text{\ttfamily size} / t$, where $\text{\ttfamily size}$ is the original data size and $t$ is the time used for the operation (such as decomposition, recomposition, compression, or decompression).
+The overall throughput on a dataset (which may contain multiple fields, each operated on separately) is computed by dividing the total size by the total time.